-The Council holds this land for the primary purpose of providing open space and recreation facilities and spaces that may be utilised from time to time for complementary business purposes.
-The Council also holds this land for secondary purposes associated with addressing environmental, urban design, heritage and stormwater management needs (in no particular order of precedence).
+The Council holds these lands for the primary purpose of providing open space, recreation and community facilities and services for community use and spaces that may be utilised from time to time for complementary business purposes and for the preservation of the historic Hindmarsh Incinerator site and building designed by Walter Burley Griffin.
+The Council also holds these lands for secondary purposes associated with addressing environmental, urban design, heritage and stormwater management needs (in no particular order of precedence).